 - Worm Tea

-Vermicomposting can define as an aerobic process of preparing organic compost by decomposing the animal and plant waste by the association of earthworms.
-The compost obtained by this method commonly refers to as “Vermicompost”.
-Worms digest the agro, plant and farm waste by the grinding action of their gizzard and excrete granular casts that also refers as “Vermicast or Vermicompost”.
-The earthworm casting contains simpler nutrients like nitrogen, phosphorus, potassium, calcium, magnesium, etc., which can be directly used up by the plant.
+Worms digest the agro, plant and farm wastes by the grinding action of their gizzard, and they excrete granular casts or “Vermicasts”.
+The earthworm castings contain simpler nutrients like nitrogen, phosphorus, potassium, calcium, magnesium, etc., which the plants can directly use up.

 - Production of quality compost.